policykit/policykit/README.md

 # PolicyKit

 ## Getting Started

+1)
+PolicyKit requires python 3.

+I recommend that you use virtualenv.
+Once you have that created, activate the virtualenv and run:

 `pip install -r requirements.txt`

-Put `CLIENT_SECRET = ""` in settings.py

-`python3 manage.py runserver`

-Run Migrations

-Had issue with LOGGING filename...
-Need to change where debug log goes or create folder /var/log/django

-For django-jet to run with Django 3.0:
+2)
+One of our libraries, django-jet, does not work with Django 3.0 yet.
+To fix this, find the `jet/dashboard/models.py` and `"jet/models.py"` files in your django-jet installation.
+If you used virtualenv, this should be in path_to_your_ve/your_ve_name/lib/python3.7/site-packages/jet/

-Find the `jet/dashboard/models.py` and `"jet/models.py"` files in your django-jet instllation and replace the line `from django.utils.encoding import python_2_unicode_compatible` with `from six import python_2_unicode_compatible`
+In both files, replace the line `from django.utils.encoding import python_2_unicode_compatible` with `from six import python_2_unicode_compatible`

-Note: I ran into some issues with permissions, remember to install with sudo if executing requires sudo.
+3)
+Put
+`SLACK_CLIENT_SECRET = ''`
+`REDDIT_CLIENT_SECRET = ''`
+in a file called private.py in the same file as your manage.py file.
+These store API secret keys that you will need to fill out if you wish to query the Slack or Reddit API.

+4)
+PolicyKit is currently logging to the path: /var/log/django You either need to create this folder or go into settings.py to change where it logs.

+5)
+Check you can run the server with no problems:
+`python manage.py runserver`

+6)
+Now set up a database.
+You can use the default sqlite or mysql or another database of your choice.
+Make sure settings.py is pointing to the right database.

+Finally, run `python manage.py makemigrations` to migrate tables to the database.